Rockers Who Partied Way Too Hard

 Creed officially apologized.
 "The band has heard that you were unhappy with the quality of the recent Creed show in Chicago," the statement (via the Chicago Tribune) read.
 "We also understand and appreciate the fact that there has been much concern about Scott's health and we want to assure everyone that he is doing very well and is taking a much needed break."

-It was such a terrible performance, with Stapp deemed visibly intoxicated by so many people, that fans sued, according to Rolling Stone.
-In April 2003, Wendy and Chad Costino and Philip and Linda Berenz sought legal help to get reimbursed for the cost of their tickets and parking fees.
+It was such a terrible performance, with Stapp deemed visibly intoxicated by so many people, that fans sued.
+In April 2003, Wendy and Chad Costino and Philip and Linda Berenz sought legal help to get reimbursed for the cost of their tickets and parking fees (the lawsuit was later dismissed).

 Heavy drinking somehow saved Zakk Wylde's life

-Metal guitarist Zakk Wylde got his big break around 1987, when Ozzy Osbourne selected the 19-year-old New Jersey rock club regular to be part of his solo band, according to Guitar World.
-While eventually playing on and writing for a number of Osbourne records, Wylde went on to form his own popular group, Black Label Society.
+Metal guitarist Zakk Wylde got his big break around 1987, when Ozzy Osbourne selected the 19-year-old New Jersey rock club regular to be part of his solo band.
+Wylde played on and wrote for a number of Osbourne records, and he also went on to form his own popular group, Black Label Society.
 Osbourne, one of rock's most legendary and prodigious drinkers, gave Wylde his start not just in the highest levels of music but in extreme partying, too.
 "That's when my drinking problem began," Wylde told SiriusXM (via Ultimate Classic Rock).
 "I drank until then, and then it was just double-fisting from that point on."

 Advertisement